 BCA, Mammut and Snowpulse use a cylinder system with a gauge (not a “cartridge,” which is a factory sealed tank) that the user can refill with compressed air at certain locations.
 They recommend using licensed retailers, but any paintball shop can do it or any dive shop or fire station if you have the correct adaptor.
 Dive shops require a paintball to SCUBA adaptor, while fire stations require a paintball to SCBA adaptor.
 Your home compressor or gas station won’t cut it, you need 2700-3000psi (varies by manufacturer).
-I have found some fire stations to be very helpful and accommodating, they probably won’t charge you anything so be sure to make a donation to keep them happy and always call in advance.
+We have found some fire stations to be very helpful and accommodating, they probably won’t charge you anything so be sure to make a donation to keep them happy and always call in advance.

-Also, when the cylinder is filled, it will get very hot; you must let it cool down and then top if off again (gas expands when it is hot), a water bath will work for this.
+Also, when the cylinder is filled from a compressed gas pump, it will get very hot; you must let it cool down and then top off again (gas expands when it is hot), a water bath will work for this.
 After refill, the O-ring must be replaced and silicone grease reapplied, then everything sealed up again to keep water out.
 It’s a bit of a ‘DIY’ project, but very doable if you follow the instructions.
-I love having the freedom to refill when I need and not having to deal with any shipping (or the cost of buying cylinders such as Alpride).
+We love having the freedom to refill when I need and not having to deal with any shipping (or the cost of buying cylinders such as Alpride).
 One other thing, regardless of how you get the cylinder filled, there is a two step process to attaching it to the pack.
 The cable that goes to the activation handle must be attached to the release pin (don’t accidentally pull it out!), and the valve must be attached to the plumbing that goes to the air bags.
 Not difficult, but not as idiot proof as ABS.

 Air Travel- Flying with your air bag backpack is not a terribly difficult thing in most of the world, provided you notify the airline in advance, follow the instructions provided by the manufacturer, carry the material safety data sheet and perhaps the relevant airline regulations (download off your manufacturer’s website).